ibm-cloud-docs/vmwaresolutions/vcenter/vrw-overview.md

 # VMware Regulated Workloads overview
 {: #vrw-overview}

-The VMware® Regulated Workloads offering includes a secure-by-default architecture that follows IBM's unique policy controls framework.
+The VMware® Regulated Workloads offering includes a secure-by-default architecture that follows the IBM unique policy controls framework.
 It also includes continuous compliance monitoring and the highest level of data encryption FIPS 140-2 Level 4.

 Review the following specifications before you begin.
+* The VMware Regulated Workloads offering is available in single-zone region topology and multizone region topology.
-* VMware Regulated Workloads are based on VMware NSX-T and VMware vSphere® 7.0.
+* VMware Regulated Workloads are based on VMware NSX-T™ and VMware vSphere® 7.0.
 * [Hyper Protect Crypto Services](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services), [KMIP for VMware](https://cloud.ibm.com/infrastructure/vmware-solutions/console/servicestandalonenew/KMIPAdapter), and [Direct Link Dedicated](https://cloud.ibm.com/interconnectivity/direct-link) are required for the VMware Regulated Workloads.
 Ensure that you order these services before you start your VMware Regulated Workloads order.
 * If you are planning to bring your own licenses (BYOLs) for the VMware components, ensure that you have the complete list of BYOL licenses that are required.
 * The uplink speed is set to 10 Gb.